mehak6569/mehak6569/README.md

 ## 👩 About Me

-- 📫 I am a Computer Science and Engineering student, passionate about Data Science, Machine Learning and Quantum Computing.
+- 📫 I am a Computer Science and Engineering student, passionate about Data Science, Machine Learning, and Quantum Computing.

 <!--
 - 🌱 I’m learning about various **Deep Learning** algorithms.